proophsoftware/event-machine/docs/tutorial/part_I.md

 ```

 Our command (aka GraphQL mutation) cannot be handled because a command handler is missing.
 In Event Machine
-commands can be routed directly to `Aggregates` (functional programming style, see event-machine-skeleton variations).
+commands can be routed directly to `Aggregates`.
 In **part II** of the the tutorial you'll learn more about pure aggregates.

 *Sum up: Event Machine Descriptions allow you to easily describe the API of your application using messages.
 The messages get
 a unique name and their payload is described with JSON Schema which allow us to add validation rules.
 The messages and their
-schema are translated to a GraphQL Schema automatically and we can use GraphQL queries and mutations to interact with the backend
+schema are translated to a GraphQL Schema and we can use GraphQL queries and mutations to interact with the backend
-of the application.*
+service.*